jfbr1283/Airbnb_Reviews_Analysis/README.md

 ## Evaluation Metric
 It’s often the case, in a business problem, that we focus on either minimizing false negatives or false positives.
 In other words, we focus on precision or recall as our evaluation metric.

 In this case, there’s no distinction between the two as both a false positive and a false negative reflect an inaccurate per-night price point prediction.
 Because of this, we chose accuracy as our evaluation metric.
-Accuracy in this case is how well our model predicts the actual per-night price point range of one bedroom listing.
+Accuracy in this case is how well our model predicts the actual per-night price point range of a one bedroom listing.

 ## MODELING